 - It is not caused by a tight plantar fascia

 - It is not caused by running, or spending a lot of time on your feet

 Things To Know About Heel Pain

 Plantar fasciitis is a painful condition characterized by a gradual onset of pain on the bottom of the heel near the inside of the foot.
 The pain is usually the most intense with the first steps in the morning or after periods of inactivity.

-Contributing factors to the development of plantar fasciitis:
+Possible contributing factors to the development of plantar fasciitis:

 - Compression on the heel leading to increased load and reduced circulation

 - Footwear that alters the normal function of the foot

 - Weakness of the foot muscles that transfers load to the plantar fascia

 - Abnormal stress on the arch from decreased ankle flexibility, pronation, or a high BMI